SylviaOne/Repo-hub/README.md

-## What type of music do balloons hate?
-Pop music!
+## Why do crabs never give to charity?
+Because they’re shellfish.